BestTimesToVisit.com Logo

 Sunrise from Arthur's Seat

-Embark on an invigorating pre-dawn hike to the summit of Arthur's Seat, an ancient volcano offering unparalleled panoramic views of Edinburgh waking up.
-Witness the city bathed in the soft glow of sunrise, a truly magical and serene experience away from the daytime crowds.
+Embark on a pre-dawn hike to the summit of Arthur's Seat, an ancient volcano offering unparalleled panoramic views of Edinburgh waking up.
+Witnessing the city bathed in the soft glow of sunrise is a truly magical and invigorating start to the day, far removed from the usual tourist bustle.

 See all 8 things to do →